rwilgaard/alfred-bitbucket-search/README.md

 * With `gs` you can fuzzy find repositories in Bitbucket.
 The default `⏎` action will open the highlighted repository in your browser.

+## Filters

+The following filters can be used in your query to filter your search:
+* Filter repositories by Project using `@project` syntax.

 ## Actions

 The following actions can be used on a highlighted repository: